-Source: Calculated from EPB data.
+Source: Calculated from the Export Promotion Bureau (EPB) data.

-Import: Petroleum Products Defined Overall Import Direction
+2.11 Import: Petroleum Products Defined Overall Import Direction

-Contrary to the export agenda, imports did not see a significant reduction until last quarter of the fiscal year, leading to heightened pressure on the Balance of Payment (BOP) position of the country.
+Contrary to the export agenda, imports did not see a significant reduction until last quarter of the fiscal year, leading to heightened pressure on the balance of payments (BOP) situation of the country.
 At the end of the third quarter, growth of import payments was about 12 per cent.
-This came down to 5.7 per cent at the end of FY2012.
-Growth of import payments in the current fiscal year originated mainly from the higher import demand for liquid fuel as about 44 per cent of the incremental import payments generated from the import of these products.
-Import of petroleum products registered a whopping 39.1 per cent growth in the July-March phase of FY2012 which later came down to 19.5 per cent at the end of FY2012.
+This came down to 5.7 per cent at the end of FY2011-12.
+Growth of import payments in the current fiscal year originated mainly from the higher import demand for liquid fuel as about 44 per cent of the incremental import payments generated from these products.
+Import of petroleum products registered a whopping 39.1 per cent growth in the July-March period of FY2011-12 which later came down to 19.5 per cent at the end of FY2011-12.
 In contrast, import payments for other commodities registered only 3.7 per cent growth.
-Indeed, in the backdrop of import pressure (along with subsidy requirement), the government is not able to utilise fully the capacity of liquid fuel-run quick rental power plants.
-According to BPC statistics, import payments for petroleum products increased by 33.5 per cent in FY2012 (in BDT terms).
+Indeed, in the backdrop of import pressure (along with subsidy requirement), the government was not able to utilise the full capacity of liquid fuel-run quick rental power plants.
+According to BPC statistics, import payments for petroleum products increased by 33.5 per cent in FY2011-12 (in BDT terms).
 A division of the increase was attributed to higher prices of petroleum products, which increased by 21.3 per cent in USD terms.
 Slowdown in export also helped to reduce pressure of import payments as a significant proportion of import is directly related to export performance.
-At the same time, stringent policies of Bangladesh Bank to restrict financing of import have also contributed to slowdown in imports.
+At the same time, stringent policies of Bangladesh Bank to restrict financing of import have also contributed to slowdown imports.

-Balance of Payment (BoP): Pressure Somewhat Released
+2.12 Balance of Payments: Pressure Somewhat Released

-In the face of a widening trade balance during the first ten months of FY2012, the BoP continued to remain under severe pressure.
-At the end of April, the overall balance was in the negative terrain ((-) USD 106 million) (Table 2.3).
-However, during the last two months of the fiscal year (May-June), when trade balance remained under control due to falling import payments, the BoP situation began to see some positive turn.
-At the same time, impressive growth of remittance inflow (22.4 per cent in FY2012), played an important and impressive role in improving the BoP scenario.
-Foreign aid inflow, which remained below par during the major part of the fiscal year, also showed signs of improvement during this time.
-In FY2012 net inflow of foreign aid was about USD 1.2 billion in comparison to USD 1.0 billion in FY2011.
-The BoP and consequently the value of BDT against foreign currencies remained on shaky grounds until January 2012 and started to improve thereafter.
+In the face of a widening trade balance during the first ten months of FY2011-12, the BOP continued to remain under severe pressure.
+At the end of April, the overall balance was in the negative terrain ((-) USD 106 million) (Table 3).
+However, during the last two months of the fiscal year (May-June), when trade balance remained under control due to falling import payments, the BOP situation began